Can engineers work remotely? It depends on whether you need access to specific equipment or if you’re hands-on with the final product.

 Remote work offers you incredible flexibility in your personal life.

 Most service providers operate during typical 8-5 office hours, Monday through Friday.
 By working from home, you can more easily:

 - Call and dispute fraudulent credit card charges

-By not commuting to work, you’ll save a lot of money.
-Plus, it’s much safer and less stressful.
+By skipping the daily commute, you’ll save time, money, and energy.
+Plus, it’s safer and less stressful.

-I know a couple of Twitter engineers who used to commute from Sacramento to San Francisco.
-That’s a 4-hour total daily commute.
+I know a few Twitter engineers who used to commute from Sacramento to San Francisco – a mind-boggling 4-hour round trip daily!

 - Video games

 Without proper structure and planning, working from home can be a challenge, especially in engineering, where extended periods of absolute focus are necessary.